Uchuu/Gausel/README.md

 ======

 Solves a linear system symbolically and produces a LaTeX file containing all the information linked to the resolution as new commands.
-The matrix coefficients can either be zeros, symbols (which are assumed to be different from 0) or integer/rational values.
+The matrix coefficients can either be zeros, symbols (which are assumed to be different from 0) or/and integer/rational values.

 Use sbt 0.7.7 to compile the source.
 Generate the jar with:
 >cd trunk/